ohpyupi/study.security-plus/network-basics.md

     * Describes a framework of best practices for delivering IT services
   * COBIT (Control Objectives for Information and Related Technology)
     * Designed to be a supportive tool for managers and allows brining the crucial gap between technical issues, business risks, and control requirements

+### X.500
+A series of computer networking standards used for implemeting directory services

 ### Terms.
 * Extranet